Branches and contact centre

 Please don’t visit a branch if you have coronavirus symptoms, or if you’ve been advised to self-isolate.

-You can make the most of telephone, online and mobile banking to service many of your banking needs.
+Please only visit our branches if your banking need is essential, you can make the most of telephone, online and mobile banking to service many of your banking needs.

 Customers visiting our Jersey branches are required to follow physical distancing measures by keeping at least 1 metres apart and to wear a face mask (visit gov.je for information).
 We can provide a face mask if you don't have one, but you may be refused service if you refuse to wear one, unless you have an age, health or disability reason.